 limate change poses an unprecedented threat to the lives and livelihood of millions of people in the Philippines.
 The national government recognizes the urgent need to prepare for and adapt to the devastating impacts and long-term consequences of climate change.
-In fact, climate change adaptation has clearly highlighted the essential role of planning and development mindset of the government which essentially requires a shift from a business-as-usual perspective to a climate resilient investment, planning and policy decisions.
+In fact, climate change adaptation has clearly highlighted the essential role of planning and development mindset of the government which essentially requires a shift from a business-as-usual perspective to a climate-resilient investment, planning and policy decisions.

-The enactment of Republic Act 9729 or the Climate Change Act of 2009 provided a policy framework with which to systematically address the increasing threats of climate change through the establishment of the Climate Change Commission (CCC) that also led to the development of National Framework Strategy (NFSCC), adopted in April 2010.
-The CCC is under the Office of the President and is the "sole policy-making body of the government which shall be tasked to coordinate, monitor and evaluate the programs and action plans of the government relating to climate change pursuant to the provisions of this Act".
+The enactment of Republic Act 9729 or the Climate Change Act of 2009 provided a policy framework which systematically address the increasing threats of climate change through the establishment of the Climate Change Commission (CCC) that also led to the development of National Framework Strategy (NFSCC), adopted in April 2010.
+The CCC is under the Office of the President and is the "sole policy-making body of the government which shall be tasked to coordinate, monitor and evaluate the programs and action plans of the government relating to climate change pursuant to the provisions of this Act."

-The Framework Strategy, on the other hand, emphasizes the Philippine approach on climate change where climate change adaptation serves as an anchor strategy and climate change mitigation as function of adaptation.
+The Framework Strategy, on the other hand, emphasizes the Philippines' approach on climate change where climate change adaptation serves as an anchor strategy and climate change mitigation as function of adaptation.
 Within the Framework, the country developed a National Climate Change Action Plan (NCCAP) that outlines a long-term program and strategies for climate change adaptation with the national development plan for 2011 to 2028 and focused on seven thematic priority areas: food security; water sufficiency; ecosystem and environmental stability; human security; climate-smart industries and services; sustainable energy; and knowledge and capacity development.

-This document assesses the current situation of the country with regards to the climate change risk and outlines the NCCAP's strategic and effective investments in climate change adaptation.
-The country envisions the Philippine National Adaptation Plan (NAP) as derivative plan from its NCCAP, which highlights the climate actions identified by the national government agencies (NGAs).
+This document assesses the current situation of the country with regards to climate change risks and outlines the NCCAP's strategic and effective investments in climate change adaptation.
+The country envisions the Philippine National Adaptation Plan (NAP) as a derivative plan from the NCCAP, which highlights the climate actions identified by the national government agencies (NGAs).
 The NCCAP serves as a baseline in designing national priority programs that addresses the needs of the most climate-vulnerable sectors.
 In this context, it directly addresses the country's commitment to the 2015 Paris Agreement on Climate Change through the Nationally Determined Contributions (NDCs).
 Through the NDCs-long-term goal for adaptation-countries commit to undertake and communicate increasingly ambitious efforts towards achieving the global climate goal.

-This Report focuses on the readiness of the national government agencies wherein manifested evidence of key governance factors essential for effective and successful climate adaptation were reviewed.
+This Report focuses on the readiness of the NGAs wherein manifested evidence of key governance factors essential for effective and successful climate adaptation were reviewed.
 Parameters included were political leadership; stakeholder support; institutional development; use of climate change information; appropriate use of decision-making techniques; and consideration of barriers to adaptation, funding, technology development, and adaptation research.

-Finally, the Report introduces approaches for monitoring and evaluating of adaptation to climate change within governance systems.
+Finally, the Report introduces approaches for monitoring and evaluating of climate change adaptation practices within governance systems.
 It also discussed the functionality of climate mitigation looking into the mitigation co-benefits relating to the thematic themes of NCCAP.
-It outlines whether and how each targeted outcome of the NCCAP thematic theme could operate within each other's dimension or systems of interests, and also highlights the contributions to enhancing adaptive capacity, reducing vulnerability and sustained development.
+It outlines whether and how each targeted outcome of the NCCAP thematic theme could operate within each other's dimension or systems of interests, and also highlights the contributions to enhance adaptive capacity, reduce vulnerability and sustain development.

-Taken together, may this document serve to provide a clear, concise baseline of the NCCAP's achievements and areas of improvement; and perhaps, even inspire better solutions as we work towards our mission for a nation that is climateresilient and climate-smart.
+Taken together, may this document provides a clear, concise baseline of the NCCAP's achievements and areas of improvement; and inspire better solutions- as we work towards a climate-resilient and climate-smart nation.